Billy Chapman (character): Films

 In Silent Night, Deadly Night, Billy first appears at age five in 1971, driving with his parents and infant brother, Ricky, to visit his grandfather in a psychiatric care facility on Christmas Eve.
 On their way home, his parents stop on a desolate country road where a man in a Santa Claus suit has experienced a car breakdown.
 The man murders Billy's parents in front of him and beats his mother; Billy manages to hide in a ditch, and the killer flees the scene.

 Billy and Ricky are placed in an orphanage run by the abusive and strict Mother Superior.
 Shunned by his peers, Billy finds companionship in the sympathetic Sister Margaret.
 At age eight, Billy witnesses two of the teenagers in the orphanage having sex; they are caught by Mother Superior, who punishes them severely.
 In 1984, at age eighteen, Billy leaves the orphanage and acquires a job at Ira's Toy Store.
 As the Christmas season arrives, however, Billy is troubled by hallucinations and posttraumatic stress related to his parents' murders.
-At the store's Christmas Eve party, while wearing a Santa Claus suit, he witnesses his male co-worker Andy attempting to harass his female co-worker/crush Pamela in the stock room; Billy snaps, and murders them both, Andy by strangling him with Christmas lights, and Pamela with a box cutter, then kills his boss and other coworker.
+At the store's Christmas Eve party, while wearing a Santa Claus suit, he witnesses his male co-worker Andy attempting to rape his female co-worker/crush Pamela in the stock room.
+Billy snaps and murders them both, strangling Andy with Christmas lights and killing Pamela with a box cutter, then kills his boss Mr. Sims and manager Mrs. Randall.

 Billy then embarks on a killing spree.
 He stumbles upon a suburban house where a couple, Denise and Tommy, are having sex.
 He impales Denise on a pair of antlers on a taxidermy deer head, and throws Tommy through a window to the ground below, killing him.
 The commotion awakens Denise's little sister, who sees Billy, dressed as Santa, in the living room.
 He asks if she's been naughty or nice, and then gives her the box cutter he had used when he murdered Pamela.
 After this, Billy follows two teenagers into the woods where they are sledding, and decapitates one of them with an axe as they sled down a hillside and the other screams in terror.

 The next morning, Christmas Day, Billy arrives at the orphanage to kill Mother Superior and reunite with his brother Ricky; however, with the help of Sister Margaret, the police have already determined his arrival there, and lay in wait.
 He enters the orphanage, where the children are unwrapping Christmas gifts; Mother Superior has been confined to wheelchair.
 He attempts to kill her, but is shot to death in front of the children, one of whom is his younger brother, Ricky; Ricky looks at the Mother Superior, and utters the word "naughty".

 In Silent Night, Deadly Night Part 2, Billy appears in flashback via footage from Silent Night, Deadly Night as Ricky recounts he and his brother's troubled lives.